IqmalHakim96/Covid19-Cases-Predicition-LSTM/README.md

    1. cases_malaysia_train.csv - The data are from date 25/1/2020 to 4/12/2021 with 680 data entry and 31 columns
    2. cases_malaysia_test.csv - The data are from date 5/12/2021 to 14/3/2022 with 100 data entry and 31 columns\

 In this case, we only want to predict new_cases, hence we only focused on "cases_new" column only.
 Regarding on inspection of the data, there are some missing values/'Nan' and symbol found in the data.
-To make the data looking neat and easy to do next step of making model, the data need to clean first in cleaning process.
+To make the data looking neat and easy to do next step of making model, the data need to clean first by apply in cleaning process.

 ### Deep Learning Model Using LSTM Layer